-While most of the time we spend at home is indoors, we also enjoy the fresh air outside our homes.
-New houses today have decks, patios and sometimes balconies like the one shown here.
+While spend more time indoors and get outdoors when the weather is nice.
+New houses have decks, patios and sometimes balconies.
 Where safety is a concern, building codes require the use of balustrades or railing systems.

 When talking to your builder or remodeler, there's confusion about the industry terminology used to describe railings that offer both safety and decorative value.